 Financial News Blogs

 This company routinely borrows from its workers' pension plan to pay off its debt.
 Its accountants then claim that because the company owes the borrowed money to its own pensioners and not to outside creditors, the resulting hole in the pension plan doesn't really count as a liability.
 Sometimes, the company's executives neglect to pass a budget at all.
-DAILYBAIL

-The Myth Of The Resolution Authority By Simon Johnson Back when it really mattered – last spring, during the Dodd-Frank financial reform debate – Senator Ted Kaufman of Delaware emphasized repeatedly on the Senate floor that the proposed “resolution authority” was an illusion.
+The Baseline Scenario.
+The Myth Of The Resolution Authority.
+By Simon Johnson Back when it really mattered – last spring, during the Dodd-Frank financial reform debate – Senator Ted Kaufman of Delaware emphasized repeatedly on the Senate floor that the proposed “resolution authority” was an illusion.

 His point was that extending the established Federal Deposit Insurance Corporation (FDIC) powers for “resolving” (jargon for “closing down”) financial institutions to include global megabanks simply could not work.
 At the time, Senator Kaufman’s objections were dismissed by “experts” both from the official sector and from the private sector.
 Now these same people (or their close colleagues) are falling over themselves to argue resolution cannot work for the country’s giant bank holding companies.
 The implication, which these officials and bankers still cannot grasp, is that we need much higher capital requirements for systemically important financial institutions.
 Credit Writedowns.
 IRA Analyst - A Crime Called Private Mortgage Insurance; Alex Pollock on the Political Finance of Covered Bonds.

 October 29, 2013 As part of our ongoing R&D process to review and adjust our analytics systems as U.S. banking regulations evolve, we regularly read the Financial Information Letters (FIL’s) published by the FDIC.
 On July 9, 2013, the FDIC released three Financial Institution Letters on Capital Adequacy and Liquidity requirements for Basel III compliance requesting comments.
 FIL-31-2013, “Regulatory Capital Rules: Regulatory Capital, Implementation of Basel III, Capital Adequacy, Transition Provisions, Prompt Corrective Action; Standardized Approach for Risk-Weighted Assets; Market Discipline and Disclosure Requirements” FIL-32-2013, “Regulatory Capital Rules: Advanced Approaches Risk-Based Capital Rule and Market Risk Capital Rule”